 An image of an Andalusian horse appears on the label of their red wines – chosen because several horses used to be housed on the Caldwell Vineyard property – and both Jesus and Cruz would often ride these animals.

-The focus of their efforts in the vineyard and in the winery are to curate and craft wines based on what the vineyard delivers that year – rather then manipulating the wine to perhaps a certain style.
+The focus of their efforts in the vineyard and in the winery are to curate and craft wines based on what the vineyard delivers that year – rather than manipulating the wine to perhaps a certain style.

 The 2018 Scalon Cellars Oak Knoll Sauvignon Blanc is 100% varietal.
 When referring to balance, this wine is the epitome of such a description.
 Faded straw yellow in color offers an interesting bouquet with both citrus, mandarin, kumquat, citrus blossom and melon.
 Supple across the palate with an ethereal texture from start to finish.
 Flavors of green apple, lemon zest and a wet slate minerality are anchored by lively acidity – a tartness but not a grassy or greenness.
 Crisp across the palate – this wine drinks very well by itself.